Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 to install DBD::ODBC.

-Versions of DBD::ODBC from 0.25 conditionally build with support for SQL_WLONGVARCHAR.
-A problem can arise in OOB when DBD::ODBC is built directly with OOB or unixODBC which manifests itself as the error:
+Versions of DBD::ODBC from 0.25 conditionally build with support for SQL_WLONGVARCHAR data.
+A problem can arise in the ODBC-ODBC Bridge when DBD::ODBC is built directly with the ODBC-ODBC Bridge or unixODBC that manifests itself as the error:

 [unixODBC][Easysoft ODBC (Server)]Memory allocation error